Mimi's Organic Eats » Recipes » Cookies

 Yes!
 I provide a simple adjustment for making this recipe gluten free.
 I even link the flour that it was tested with.
 If you are using another gluten free flour blend, I highly recommend using the weight measurement for the best results.

 These Coconut Milk Chocolate Chunk Cookies are soft and chewy, so they need to be stored in an airtight container.
+They'll last at room temperature for up to 7 days, but are best when eaten within a few days of baking.

 Coconut Milk Chocolate Chunk Cookies